attilammagyar/ai-cat/README.md

 all the relevant lines in visual mode, and press the `Tab` key to run them through `ai-cat.py` with the last used settings, and replace them automatically.
-If the AI needs more information or otherwise fails to produce usable results, then the conversation is opened in a new tab for editing.
+If the AI needs more information or otherwise fails to produce usable results, then the conversation is opened in a new tab for editing which can then be continued using the `:AI` command.

 ```vim
 function!
 AICatCmd(args)